 What Damages Can I Recover Following a Motorcycle Accident?

 If you are a motorcycle accident victim, you may be entitled to recover compensation for a variety of economic and non-economic damages.
 Economic damages can directly compensate you for financial losses.
-Non-economic damages are compensation for your bodily injuries.
+Non-economic damages are compensation for any other loss you suffer.